michaeljones/matcha/README.md

 {> endfn
 ```

-The function always returns a `StringBuilder` value.
-The function body has its last new line
+The function always returns a `StringBuilder` value so you must use `{[ ... ]}` syntax to insert
-trimmed, so the above function called as `full_name("Gleam")` would result in `Lucy Gleam` and not
+them into templates.
+The function body has its last new line trimmed, so the above function called
-`\nLucy Gleam\n` or any other variation.
-If you want a trailing new line in the output then add an
+as `full_name("Gleam")` would result in `Lucy Gleam` and not `\nLucy Gleam\n` or any other
-extra blank line before the `{> endfn`.
+variation.
+If you want a trailing new line in the output then add an extra blank line before the `{> endfn`.

 The function declaration has no impact on the final template as all lines are removed from the
 final text.